greenboxal/doggohub/doc/install/redis.md

 # Install Redis on old distributions

-GitLab requires at least Redis 2.8.
+DoggoHub requires at least Redis 2.8.
 The following guide is for Debian 7 and Ubuntu 12.04.
 If you are using Debian 8 or Ubuntu 14.04 and up, follow the [installation guide](installation.md).